danny-waite/kubernetes-federated-cluster-playbook/README.md

   run nginx --image=nginx:1.11.1-alpine --port=80
 ```

-- sometimes it's useful to delete the cluster registration.
+- Sometimes it's useful to delete the cluster registration.

 `kubectl --context=federation-cluster delete cluster <cluster_name1> <cluster_name2>`

-- the playbook makes a reasonable attempt at being idempotent so you should be able to keep running the playbook to fix any issues to occur.
+- The playbook makes a reasonable attempt at being idempotent so you should be able to keep running the playbook to fix any issues that occur.

+- Note the `DNS_NAME` should be a real DNS name and the dot at the end is important.
+However, it does not need to be resolvable to get the Federated Cluster to come up.

+- This is an early attempt at automating a Federated Cluster and since there is ongoing work to improve the current method, this playbook may need to change significantly in the future, I will however attempt to keep improve it while it is still useful.

+- Pull Requests welcome

+- Thanks to madhusudancs@google.com for provided valuable assistance getting this working, who is also happy to assist with Kubernetes Cluster Federation related topics.